chord-observatory/padloper/README.md

   ```
   bin/janusgraph.sh start
   ```
 * Finally, you need to define the schema and seed an initial admin.
-Open the Gremlin console as described in the next section, and execute the commands in the `index_setup.txt` file.
+Open the Gremlin console as described in the next section, and execute the commands in the `index_setup.txt` file (or use the Bootstrap helper described below).
 This will:
   * Define all required vertex/edge properties (including the `permissions` list on user groups).
   * Create indices and trigger reindexing.
   * Seed a user named `master`, a user group named `admin` with broad permissions, and connect `admin` to `master`.

-  Note: `index_setup.groovy` includes only the schema/indices and does not add the `permissions` property or seed the initial admin user/group.
-If you choose to run `index_setup.groovy`, also run the seeding commands from the end of `index_setup.txt` to create the initial admin.
+  Note: Both `index_setup.txt` and `index_setup.groovy` define the full schema/indices and include seeding of the initial `master` user and `admin` group.
+The bootstrap helper streams `index_setup.txt` into the Gremlin console inside the JanusGraph container.

 ## Connecting to JanusGraph